Yugyeong-Ji/Yugyeong-Ji/README.md

 ## :bowtie:[Profile](https://sites.google.com/g.skku.edu/yugyeongji/%ED%99%88)

-<h4>I'm a M.S. student in Department of  Computer Science and Engineering at Sungkyunkwan University.🎓</h4>
+<h4>I'm a M.Sc. student in Department of  Computer Science and Engineering at Sungkyunkwan University.🎓</h4>

 <h4>Also, I am a member of Data eXperience Lab, advised by Prof. Eunil Park.👩‍💻</h4>